indimail/indimail-virtualdomains/.github/README-indimail.md

 	* The first line allows all addresses for nocheck.com to be accepted without any query.
 	* The second example will query all address for mydomain.com to be searched in users/recipients.cdb.
 	* The third example, ldap\_pam will be executed with the arguments following it and the email address written to descriptor 3.
 If ldap_pam exits 0, the address will be assumed to exist.
+    * In the fourth examle, checkrecipient-ezmlm will be executed and the email address written to descripter 3.
+If checkrecipient-ezmlm exits 0, the address will be assumed to exist.
+Here, checkrecipient-ezmlm is a module that checks existence of a ezmlm distrubution list.
-	* In the fourth example, all addresses that do not match the first 3 lines will be searched in control/fastforward.cdb.
+	* In the fifth example, all addresses that do not match the first 3 lines will be searched in control/fastforward.cdb.
-	* In the fifth example, all addresses that don't match the first 4 lines, ldap_pam will be executed and the address sent on descriptor 3.
+	* In the sixth example, all addresses that don't match the first 4 lines, ldap_pam will be executed and the address sent on descriptor 3.
 	* The last line allows all non-matching addresses to passthrough and get accepted.

 A simple scheme would be to have your local domain as the line `@localdomain:users/recipients.cdb` in <u>control/recipients</u>.
 Then add any local users to <u>users/recipients</u> and rebuild the <u>users/recipients.cdb</u> database